 Side note: I’m showing examples with ChatGPT, but the same feature exists in other tools such as Claude and Google Gemini.

-Why “Just Use AI” Often Falls Flat — and How to Think Differently
+Why “Just Use AI” Falls Flat

-But when you actually try to integrate AI into your daily workflows, two big limitations appear.
+You might have heard it: “Just use ChatGPT for that.”
+Or: “Why don’t you automate it with AI?”
+The promise sounds magical, but when you actually try to integrate AI into your daily workflows, two big limitations appear.

-Second, the AI is constrained—it doesn’t have access to your tools, data, or the systems where the real work happens.
+Second, the AI is constrained.
+It doesn’t have access to your tools, data, or the systems where the real work happens.

-However, these problems aren’t necessarily caused by insufficient AI model intelligence.
+However, these problems aren’t necessarily caused by insufficient AI intelligence.
 Rather, this is caused by two main problems:

 1) Without your knowledge and context, the AI has no way to be precise or proactive.
 It doesn’t know the details of your projects or how you want it to operate.
 And if you try to cram everything into a single long prompt, it loses the thread.

-2) Our instinct is to push the technology into areas that are easy for us, but where AI simply isn’t strong yet (e.g., “Please log in and pay the bills for me.”).
+2) Our instinct is to push the technology into areas that are easy for us, but where AI simply isn’t strong yet

 “Older people use ChatGPT as a Google replacement.
 People in their 20s or 30s use it for life advice.
 [But] Gen Z uses AI as an operating system.
 They have complex ways to set it up, they connect it to a bunch of files and they have fairly complex prompts memorized.
 ChatGPT has the full context on every person in their life and what they talked about.”